Zhongnanhai: In contemporary times

-The Hall of Purple Light (Ziguang Ge) today, used for state receptions.
+The Hall of Purple Light (Ziguang Ge 紫光阁) today, used for state receptions.

 Since Zhongnanhai became the central government compound, it has been mostly inaccessible to the general public.
 The exception to this was during the years of relative freedom following the end of the Cultural Revolution, when the compound was open to members of the public, who could obtain tickets to visit the compound from relevant government authorities.
 Following the political turmoil that culminated in the 1989 Tiananmen Square protests and massacre, security was greatly increased.
 Access has now been closed to the general public, with numerous plain clothed military personnel patrolling the area on foot.
 However, cars are not strictly prohibited from stopping on stretches of adjacent roadway and cabs are allowed to stop except during important conferences or events.
-Chinese maps of Beijing show Zhongnanhai as an insignificant green area with a water body; in contrast, the municipal government, however, is shown significantly with a red star.
+Nonetheless, in April 1999, approximately 10,000 Falun Gong practitioners were able to organize a silent vigil surrounding Zhongnanhai.

 The most important entrance to the compound is the southern one at Xinhuamen (Xinhua Gate, or "Gate of New China"), surrounded by two slogans: "long live the great Chinese Communist Party" and "long live the invincible Mao Zedong Thought."
 The view behind the entrance is shielded by a traditional screen wall with the slogan "Serve the People", written in the handwriting of Mao Zedong.
 The Xinhuamen entrance lies on the north side of West Chang'an Avenue.

 Zhongnanhai is considered the de jure residence of the CCP Politburo Standing Committee members and other senior leaders for electoral purposes.
 Though it serves as their formal residence, many senior party leaders do not actually live in Zhongnanhai, preferring to live in homes elsewhere in the city.
 Several more recent leaders, such as then General Secretary and paramount leader Hu Jintao reportedly chose to live in the Jade Spring Hill compound in western Beijing due to overcrowding inside Zhongnanhai.
 China's current leader Xi Jinping also has a home in Jade Spring Hill.
 There continues to be no standardized system for awarding certain houses to leaders of a certain rank in Zhongnanhai.
 After a senior leader's death, their spouse is often permitted to stay in the house indefinitely.
 Several of these houses were occupied by the families of their original post-revolution residents into the 1990s.